-Sons of Veterans column will be under the supervision and direction of Chief-of-Staff Edwin M. Amies, who will at once arrange for all details for the Sons of Veterans Escort to the Grand Army of the Republic.
+Sons of Veterans column will be under the supervision Sons of Veterans contains and in M. Amies, who will on direction of Chief-of-Staff Edwin M. Amies, who will once arrange for all details for the Sons of Veterans Escort to the

-All Sons of Veterans, the Division of Ohio, and other Divisions, are earnestly requested to participate in the parade and do honor to the Comrades of the Grand Army of the Republic.
-Dark clothes and Regulation Badge will be observed
+All Sons of Veterans, the Division of Ohio, and other Divi-All sons of vectoring, and to participate in the pared and sions, are earnestly requested to participate in the pared and do honor to the Comrades of the Grand Army of the R Dark clothes and Regulation Badge will be observed

-The Grand Army of the Republic has conferred a great honor on us-to designate our Order as its Official Escort in parade, and we should show proper appreciation thereof by having a large representation in line and make a creditable display.
-Every member of the Order for whom it is possible should be in line and do honor to himself in having that privilege and distinction.
+The Grand Army of the Republic has conferred Breat honor on us-to designate our Order as its Official Escort in parade, and we should show proper appreciation thereof by h ing a large representation in line and make a creditable display Every member of the Order for whom it is possible should he in line and do honor to himself in having that privilege and dis-

-COMMANDERY-IN-CHIEF HEADQUARTERS.
+COMMANDERY-IN-CHIEF HEADQUARTERS

-Temporary Headquarters of the Commandery-in-Chief will be established at the Hotel Virginia, Columbus, Ohio, September 7th, 1919, in compliance with the arrangements of the Encampment Executive Committee and the G. A. R.
+Temporary Headquarters of the Commandery-in-Chief will be established at the Hotel Virginia, Columbus, Ohio, Septem-ber 7th, 1919, in compliance with the arrangements of the Encampment Executive Committee and the G. A. R.

-The Hotel Virginia has been assigned to the Sons of Veterans (and also Sons of Veterans Auxiliary, U. S. A.) and reservations and rooms desired must be applied for direct to the Hotel.
-There should be no delay in application for reservations.
+The Hotel Virginia has been assigned to the Sons of Veter-ans (and also Sons of Veterans Auxiliary, U. S. A.) and reservations and rooms desired must be applied for direct to the Hotel.
+There should be no delay in application for reservations